-Whether you have been creating 360° panoramas for a while and want to go a step further by making them HDR, or been taking HDR photos and want to create a panorama with them, you have come to the right place!
+Whether you have been creating 360° panoramas for a while and want to go a step further by making them HDR, or have been taking HDR photos and want to create a panorama with them, you have come to the right place!

 Panoramas are a very enjoyable form of photography, and by giving the pictures an HDR treatment, you will be able to create the crème de la crème of panoramas!